Cents-ible Advice about Money from Warren Buffet

 “If you buy things you don’t need, you will soon sell things you need.”

 It seems that we consumers are simply prone to getting ourselves into debt and there’s no worse way to take on debt than accumulating things you never needed.
 Rather than making impulse purchases and/or acquiring material possessions deemed ‘non-necessary’ for your living situation, keep to a strict budget (never shop without a list and don’t buy anything that’s not on it), stretch your dollars by finding coupons in local ad publications or through SumoCoupon, and save up for items on your “want” list incrementally instead of buying them now and figuring out how to pay for them later.
+Grab yourself fun things like a 50 star stencil template to then create all sorts of goodies.

 “Of the billionaires I have known, money just brings out the basic traits in them.
 If they were jerks before they had money, they are simply jerks with a billion dollars.”